MorganKryze/MorganKryze/README.md

 ### Glad to see you here!
-Currently at an engineering school, I get to code on VsCode.
+Currently at an engineering school, I get to use VsCode, Docker or Flutter.
 But what I like most currently is C# and its potential.
 Through my different projects, I try to go further and further into the language and discover its specifics.

 However, I'm not solely focused on C#.
 I try my best to learn dart/Flutter and Python on the side to stay competitive!